 All communities in Nunatsiavut are isolated by road but do have regular air services by gravel airstrips.
 There is also regular marine transportation for passenger and freight in all communities during the shipping season (Late-June - Mid- November), depending upon ice conditions.
-As noted above there is no current road to connect the Nunatsiavut communities with central Labrador and it is not anticipated that one will be build within the life of this plan.
+As noted above there is no current road to connect the Nunatsiavut communities with central Labrador.
+Although it is not anticipated that one will be built within the life of this plan, we may see planning stages for a road.
 If a road was to be constructed it may open up new areas of commercial timber.
 Furthermore, during the winter months groomed snowmobile trails are commonly used for transportation however it is not common for commercial goods and service to be moved this way.
 Groomed trails provide access to domestic harvest areas and also provide opportunities for adventure tourists.